VK-Ant/AttendanceSystem-JetsonAGX/README.md

 ## **OBJECTIVE:**

-A face based attendance system incorporates facial recognition technology to recognize and verify an employee’s or student facial features and to record attendance automatically.
+1. A face based attendance system incorporates facial recognition technology to recognize and verify an employee’s or student facial features and to record attendance automatically.

-A facial recognition attendance system is a non-contact approach to managing employees in a business significantly when they are out on the field.
+2. A facial recognition attendance system is a non-contact approach to managing employees in a business significantly, when they are out on the field.

 ## **STEPS TO FOLLOW IN THIS PROJECT:**